oddy-boop/Edusync-git/src/supabase/policies.md

     )
   );

-CREATE POLICY "Admins can manage student profiles" ON public.students FOR INSERT, DELETE
+CREATE POLICY "Admins can insert/delete student profiles" ON public.students FOR INSERT, DELETE
   USING (get_my_role() IN ('admin', 'super_admin'))
   WITH CHECK (get_my_role() IN ('admin', 'super_admin'));